KLOS: Notable personalities

-Jerry Longden 10p to 2a, 1972 to 1977 had worked with Jim Ladd at KNAC 105.5-FM, Long Beach, CA 1969-1972.
-Longden won Billboard Magazine's 1971 Air Personality Award for Progressive Rock and KLOS Station of The Year award 1974.
-Longden and Ladd produced the successful 1974-5 public service radio public service announcement program voiced by many prominent Rock recording artists of the day regarding hard drug abuse awareness, "Get Off" and "Get Off II", including thirty TV PSAs, (now in the Library of Congress) and were founders of The National Association of Progressive Radio Announcers.
-Longden was also the announcer for ABC's "In Concert" rock simulcast shows 1974-5 as well as announcer for Don Kirchner's Rock Concert 1973 to 1980.
-Longden worked evenings at KWST-FM and mid-days at KROQ-FM and afternoons at KGIL-FM.
+Jerry Longden, who worked as a DJ from 10 p.m. to 2 a.m. from 1972 to 1977, worked with Jim Ladd at KNAC 105.5 FM, Long Beach, California from 1969 to 1972.
+Longden won Billboard Magazine's 1971 Air Personality Award for Progressive Rock and the KLOS Station of The Year award in 1974.
+Longden and Ladd produced the successful 1974–1975 public service radio public service announcement program voiced by many prominent Rock recording artists of the day regarding hard drug abuse awareness, "Get Off" and "Get Off II", including thirty TV PSAs, (now in the Library of Congress) and were founders of The National Association of Progressive Radio Announcers.
+Longden was also the announcer for ABC's "In Concert" rock simulcast shows 1974-5 as well as the announcer for Rock Concert from 1973 to 1980.
+Longden worked evenings at KWST-FM, mid-days at KROQ-FM, and afternoons at KGIL-FM.

-Joe Reiling (1977-1981, 2003–2009) started the Local Music Show (later renamed Local Licks).
+Joe Reiling (1977–1981, 2003–2009) started the Local Music Show (later renamed Local Licks).
 Most of Reiling's time away from the station found him hosting his own alternative rock show worldwide on AFN (American Forces Network, formerly AFRTS, Armed Forces Radio and Television Services).
-He was also involved in managing, producing and programming the in-flight audio entertainment for many domestic and international airlines as well as Air Force One.
-Joe died October 7, 2017.
+He was also involved in managing, producing, and programming the in-flight audio entertainment for many domestic and international airlines as well as Air Force One.
+Joe died on October 7, 2017.

 Frank Sontag hosted a public affairs call-in talk show that aired Sunday nights and early Monday mornings.
 He was part of the Mark & Brian morning team and ran the control board, also contributing to the show at times.
 Sontag left the station in 2009; in 2013, he became the host of a Christian talk and discussion program, The Frank Sontag Show, on KKLA-FM.

-Mark Thompson and Brian Phelps were the titular co-hosts of Mark & Brian, a morning drive sketch comedy show that aired from September 8, 1987 until August 17, 2012.
-Highlights from the show aired weekdays for one hour before each regular weekday program.
+Mark Thompson and Brian Phelps were the titular co-hosts of Mark & Brian, a morning drive sketch comedy show that aired from September 8, 1987, until August 17, 2012.
+Highlights from the show aired on weekdays for one hour before each regular weekday program.
 A recap edition, featuring the best of Mark & Brian each week, aired Saturday mornings.

-Shana LiVigni (1952–2015) was one of the first women to break into major market rock radio in the mid-’70s.
+Shana Livigni (1952–2015) was one of the first women to break into major market rock radio in the mid-’70s.
 She started at KLOS in 1980.
-She took over morning drive on KLOS, the first woman to do that.
+She took over the morning drive on KLOS, the first woman to do that.

 Other former KLOS personalities include Geno Michellini, "Uncle" Joe Benson, Steve Downes, and full-time fill-in Lynda Clayton.
 Denise Westwood (2000–2016), formerly at KMET, was heard on KLOS handling weekends and fill-in shifts.
 During her last few years at KLOS, Westwood also hosted the Sunday morning public affairs show Spotlight on the Community.
 Former program director Rita Wilde, who later went on to KSWD, had been choosing the music on KLOS for decades; afternoon DJ Joe Benson also left for KSWD.